MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/preview/ai-translation-document-readme.md

 * [List translation operations](#list-translation-operations "List Translation Operations")

 ### Translate your documents
-Translate the documents in your source container to the target container.
+Translate all the documents in your source container to the target container.
+To translate documents under a folder, or only translate certain documents, see [sample_begin_translation_with_filters.py][sample_begin_translation_with_filters].

 ```python
 from azure.core.credentials import AzureKeyCredential